sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 ### More Work

-After reassembling the bike and taking it home, I quickly realized that the rear shifter wouldn't shift worth a damn.
+After reassembling the bike and taking it home, I quickly realized that the rear shifter wouldn't shift worth a damn (I also taught myself to use the shifter.
+There's no dials to spin like I'm used to on mountain bikes, but levers you pull to manually move the chain between gears.
+You just listen and feel for the right spot).
 The bike has 2 gears in the front and 5 in the back.
 While the front shifter worked alright, the rear required a truly ridiculous amount of strength to shift more than one gear.
 I had never worked on a bicycle derailleur before, but after putting on my engineer's thinking cap and looking at it